Racketship01/Vue-Masterclass/README.md

 - Interfaces for Functions

-  - problem being solved bny interfaces for function? duplication of type definition in parameter and return value of functions
+  - problem being solved by interfaces for function? duplication of type definition in parameter and return value of functions
     - same in interfaces for objects `interface functionName { (paarameter: type): returnValue type }`
     - ![](./images/interfaceFunc.png)
     - ![](./images/interfaceFunc1.png)